Ust-Ilimsk military commissariat shooting: Victim

 Wounded as a result of the shooting, Alexander Vladimirovich Eliseev began serving in the Armed Forces in 1983.
 He served in the Red Banner Central Asian Border District of the KGB of the USSR, on the border with Afghanistan, after which he went through a military school and academy, served as an officer.
 Since 2010, he headed the military commissariat of Ust-Ilimsk.
 In the city, Alexander Eliseev is respected; he has put forward his candidacy for elections to the city duma and the legislative assembly of the Irkutsk region more than once.
 The victim's nephew Ivan described Alexander Eliseev positively.

 Aftermath

 The Investigative Committee of the ICR for the Irkutsk Oblast opened a criminal case against Ruslan Zinin under articles 317 (assault on the life of a law enforcement officer) and 222 (illegal acquisition, transfer, sale, storage, transportation, transfer or carrying of weapons, the main parts of firearms, ammunition) of the Criminal Code of Russia.

 On 28 September, the city court of Ust-Ilimsk arrested Ruslan Zinin for 2 months (until November 26).

+On January 19, 2024, Zinin was sentenced to 19 years in prison.
+On July 30, the prison term was increased to 20 years.